vrindanayak/oauth2-proxy/docs/docs/configuration/auth.md

 populate the `X-Forwarded-Groups` header to your upstream server with the `groups` data in the Keycloak userinfo endpoint response.

 The group management in keycloak is using a tree.
-If you create a group named admin in keycloak you should define the 'keycloak-group' value to /admin.
+If you create a group named admin in keycloak (Step 4) you should define the 'keycloak-group' value to /admin.
+Else, if 'User Realm Role'  mapper type was created ensure 'keycloak-group' is set to <user-role>.

+Ensure the 'cookie-secret' is set and is 16, 24, or 32 bytes long.

 ### GitLab Auth Provider